RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-criteria.md

 # Example

-To illustrate it, let take the following example: we want to implement a criterion plugin that selects any data object where value **IS EQUAL TO** or **IS NOT EQUAL TO** the user entered value.
-In that example, let's call it `SimpleCriterion`, the user selects the operator to use and enters the value.
+To illustrate it, lets take the following example: we want to implement a criterion plugin that selects any data object where value **IS EQUAL TO** or **IS NOT EQUAL TO** the user entered value.
+In that example, the user selects the operator to use and enters the value.
 To - artificially - manage an error state too, let's say the criterion is in error when user enters a negative number.

 The criterion request parameters would be expressed as following:
 * When IS EQUAL TO operator is selected: `{ q: "${attributeJsonPath}:${userEnteredValue}" }`, like `{ q: 'attr1: 18' }` for instance.
 * When IS NOT EQUAL TO operator is selected: `{ q: "${attributeJsonPath}:!${userEnteredValue}" }`, like `{ q:' attr1:!18' }` for instance.

+*Note that q is the search query parameter name.
+If multiple criteria provide a value for that parameter, it will hold all values like `q: p1 AND p2 AND p3`.
+Therefore many criteria can work with it at same time.

 ## Writing plugin-info.json